henniggroup/MPInterfaces/README.rst

 3. python setup.py install(or develop)

-4. set the evironment variables:
+4. Copy the config.yaml file to mpinterfaces/config_mine.yaml
+   and update the file so that you have the following environment variables :

    - MAPI_KEY=the_key_obtained_from_materialsproject